In brief

 Visible topper earrings often start cleanly with a stud that already has a loop, because the ring connection stays simple and predictable.

-Loop-top earring posts with disclosed metal details are a practical match when the top hardware is visible and you only need one short connector below it.
+Loop-top earring posts are a practical match when the top hardware is visible and you only need one short connector below it.
+Check loop direction, loop size, what the post and loop are made from, finish, and finished weight before buying.

 This is a common fit for butterfly, flower, lip, cherry, and mushroom drops where the top hardware is part of the finished silhouette.